ARM-software/acle/main/acle.md

 order to produce a binary that runs on more than one real architecture.
 For example, use of specific features may be disabled.

-In some cases, hardware features may be accessible from only one or other of A32 or T32 state.
+In the 32-bit architecture, some hardware features may be accessible from only one or other of A32 or T32 state.
 For example, in the v5TE and v6 architectures, DSP instructions and (where available) VFP instructions, are only accessible in A32 state, while in the v7-R architecture, hardware divide is only accessible from T32 state.
 Where